sedenardi/node-streams/README.md

 Writable stream that outputs incoming objects to the console.

 #### lib/transformStream.js
-Transform stream that changes an object's `name` field and adds a random integer to a new `newValue` field.
+Transform stream that stores the original `value` in `originalValue` and increments the `value` field.

 ### Examples